NREL/floris/docs/layout_optimization.md

 - Set up to run cheap constraint checks prior to more expensive objective function evaluations to accelerate optimization

-The algorithm, described in full in an upcoming paper that will be linked here when it is publicly available, moves a random turbine and random distance in a random direction; checks that constraints are satisfied; evaluates the objective function (AEP or value); and then commits to the move if there is an objective function improvement.
+The algorithm, described in full in {cite:t}`SinnerFleming2024grs`, moves a random turbine and random distance in a random direction; checks that constraints are satisfied; evaluates the objective function (AEP or value); and then commits to the move if there is an objective function improvement.
 The main tuning parameter is the probability mass function for the random movement distance, which is a dictionary to be